-This part explains the origin of COC's creation and authorization, the general structure of the organization, and the relationship between COC Board and staff.
+This part explains the origin of the PHA's creation and authorization, the general structure of the organization, and the relationship between the PHA Board and staff.

 1-I.B.
-ORGANIZATION AND STRUCTURE OF COC
+ORGANIZATION AND STRUCTURE OF THE PHA

-The Section 8 tenant-based Housing Choice Voucher (HCV) assistance program is funded by the federal government and administered by the Housing Authority of the City of Stamford d/b/a Charter Oak Communities (COC) hereafter referred to as "PHA" for the jurisdiction of the City of Stamford, Connecticut.
+The Section 8 tenant-based Housing Choice Voucher (HCV) assistance program is funded by the federal government and administered by the Housing Authority of the City of Stamford d/b/a Charter Oak Communities (COC) hereafter referred to as "PHA" or "COC" for the jurisdiction of Stamford in Fairfield County, in Connecticut.

 The officials of a PHA are known as commissioners or, collectively, as the board of commissioners.
-Commissioners are appointed in accordance with state housing law and generally serve in the same capacity as the directors of a corporation, establishing policies under which COC conducts business, ensuring that policies are followed by PHA staff and ensuring that COC is successful in its mission.
+Commissioners are appointed in accordance with state housing law and generally serve in the same capacity as the directors of a corporation, establishing policies under which the PHA conducts business, ensuring that policies are followed by PHA staff and ensuring that the PHA is successful in its mission.
 The board is responsible for preserving and expanding the agency's resources and assuring the agency's continued viability.

-Formal actions of COC are taken through written resolutions, adopted by the board of commissioners and entered into the official records of COC.
+Formal actions of the PHA are taken through written resolutions, adopted by the board of commissioners and entered into the official records of the PHA.

-The principal staff member of COC is the executive director (ED), hired and appointed by the board of commissioners.
-The executive director is directly responsible for carrying out the policies established by the board and is delegated the responsibility for hiring, training and supervising COC staff in order to manage the day-to-day operations of COC.
+The principal staff member of the PHA is the executive director (ED), hired and appointed by the board of commissioners.
+The executive director is directly responsible for carrying out the policies established by the board and is delegated the responsibility for hiring, training and supervising the PHA staff in order to manage the day-to-day operations of the PHA.
 The executive director is responsible for ensuring compliance with federal and state laws and directives for the programs managed.
 In addition, the executive director's duties include budgeting and financial planning for the agency.